BoosterTech/BoosterTech/README.md

 - ✈️ I'm a licensed private pilot.
 - 🚀 I also enjoy experimenting with embedded systems and MCU programming.
 - 🏋️‍♂️ Fitness enthusiast with a focus on strength training and cardio.
+- ⚛️ I love science of Plasma 🙂

 ## 📫 How to reach me
 - **Email:** boostertech@mail.com